PreMiD/Presences/CONTRIBUTING.md

 6. Any contributed code that gets merged to this repository will be licensed under the **Mozilla Public License 2.0**.
 7. Presences for free domains or hosts (e.g. .TK, [all free Freenom domains], .RF.GD, etc...) are **NOT** allowed at all, exceptions can be made if a proof is presented showing that they paid for the domain.
 8. The `smallImageKey` and `smallImageText` fields are intended to provide additional/secondary context (such as "playing"/"paused" for video sites, "browsing" for regular sites and other cases) not to promote Discord profiles or anything unrelated to PreMiD.
-9. Using Discord's CDN as a host for presence thumbnails or logos is not allowed, we recommend [Imgur](https://imgur.com/upload) for that.
-10. The requirements for logos are 1:1 (Square) in 512px, thumbnails, however, should either be [wide promotional cards](https://i.imgur.com/3QfIc5v.jpg) or simply [screenshots](https://i.imgur.com/OAcBmwW.png) if the first is not available.
+9. The requirements for logos are 1:1 (Square) in 512px, thumbnails, however, should either be [wide promotional cards](https://i.imgur.com/3QfIc5v.jpg) or simply [screenshots](https://i.imgur.com/OAcBmwW.png) if the first is not available.
-11. Presences should at least have 1 tag, this is a requirement by design and may be optional in the future.
+10. Presences should at least have 1 tag, this is a requirement by design and may be optional in the future.
-12. The `url` field must not include `http://` or `https://`, neither the parameters (e.g. a presence for `https://www.google.com/search?gws_rd=ssl` will only have `www.google.com` in the `url` field).
+11. The `url` field must not include `http://` or `https://`, neither the parameters (e.g. a presence for `https://www.google.com/search?gws_rd=ssl` will only have `www.google.com` in the `url` field).
-13. Descriptions and tags should always be in arrays, even when it's only one element.
+12. Descriptions and tags should always be in arrays, even when it's only one element.
 The `url` field, however, should only be a string if it's one domain.
-14. Unstable sites that constantly change APIs/domains, randomize HTML elements or just still being in heavy development are not allowed and will be removed from the store.
+13. Unstable sites that constantly change APIs/domains, randomize HTML elements or just still being in heavy development are not allowed and will be removed from the store.

 After all of the proper reviews have been met, your pull request will be merged with the store.